-If you’d like to switch online yourself, a good place to start Ofgem’s ‘Be An Energy Shopper’ website, which has a step-by-step guide to switching.
-It also lists accredited switching companies – those that will tell you about all the tariffs they have available, not just the ones that they get paid commission on.
+If you’d like to switch online yourself, use an Ofgem accredited switching company – they adhere to a code of conduct and will tell you about all the tariffs they have available, not just the ones that they get paid commission on.
+You’ll find a link to a list on this page https://www.ofgem.gov.uk/consumers/household-gas-and-electricity-guide/how-switch-energy-supplier-and-shop-better-deal/compare-gas-and-electricity-tariffs-ofgem-accredited-price-comparison-sites

 Switching by phone